The AI Slop Farm Becomes the Knowledge Supply Chain

 A traditional search result still sends the user to a page, where source quality can sometimes be judged by authorship, layout, archive depth, corrections, original reporting, institutional identity, and external links.
 An answer engine may instead retrieve, summarize, and cite from the web inside its own interface.
 The user sees a coherent response before seeing the evidence.
 Slop does not need to win the reader's trust as a whole site.
 It may only need to become one retrieved fragment inside a generated answer.

 The Tow Center for Digital Journalism's 2025 work on AI search found a core weakness in this layer: generative search tools can retrieve and cite news content incorrectly, and they often present answers confidently instead of refusing when source identification is uncertain.
+The numbers are blunt.
+Testing eight generative search tools across 1,600 queries, the researchers found the tools supplied incorrect citation information more than 60 percent of the time; the worst, Grok-3, was wrong on about 94 percent of queries, and even the strongest performer, Perplexity, failed on roughly 37 percent.
+The tools were also poor at declining to answer when they could not identify a source, and the premium versions were more confidently wrong than the free ones.
 That finding matters for slop farms because citations themselves are trust signals.
 A page that looks like a source, sits on a plausible domain, and contains query-shaped prose can be laundered by an answer engine into a more authoritative surface.

 Research on human trust in AI search adds another piece.
 A 2025 large-scale experiment found that reference links and citations increased trust in generative search results even when the links were incorrect or hallucinated.
 The user does not necessarily inspect the citation.
 The presence of a citation can become a ritual of credibility.